splunk/public-o11y-docs/get-started/contribute.rst

 To update the Splunk Observability Cloud documentation you need a GitHub account.

-You can use an existing GitHub account or create one for free in the GitHub website.
+You can use an existing GitHub account or create a new account for free in the GitHub website.

 .. raw:: html